FintechLabZ/SHRK-RoadMap/White Paper.md

 3 Tier Staking Contracts.
 More infomation on Website { Coming Soon }

+HYPERLEDGER ADAPTIVE ( Coming Soon )

-Phase 2: Begin Token listings on different Exchanges around the World
+Phase 2: Begin Token listings on different Exchanges DEX & CEX around the World

 In this phase we will do a media push to over 1 million Subscribers before listing
 through our investor relations.